 But since OCSP Stapling is far from the perfect solution, what else can we do to raise the level of trust we can place in the authenticity of the user connecting to us?
 The only true secure form of authentication is multi-factor authentication, and mutual authentication (in which the server and the client both exchange certificates) is not multi-factor.

 Rather than rely entirely on certificate authentication, particularly when revocation status is not available or reliable, we need to perform additional checks.

 Your application delivery controller should be able to inspect the validity of the client cert, check its revocation status and apply additional authentication methods such as querying the status of a user account in a directory.
 It is also wise to inspect the end point the user is connecting from.
 Is it a corporate or unknown device?
 Is it running a firewall and up to date anti-malware solution?
 Once we are happy with the device that is making the connecting we can combine certificate authentication with traditional credential or maybe ask the user to enter a PIN from a time-based token.
 Finally, our application delivery tier should be inspecting the actual requests made by the client and applying behavioural analytics to look for malicious behaviour.

-See how Venafi and F5 are working together to simplify machine identity protection at F5 Agility 2018 in Boston, MA August 13-16.
+See how Venafi and F5 are working together to simplify machine identity management at F5 Agility 2018 in Boston, MA August 13-16.
 For more information on how F5 can help deliver secure authentication please visit f5.com